-- A procedural error occurred that significantly impacted the outcome of the hearing; - New evidence, unavailable during the original hearing or investigation, could substantially impact the original finding or sanction (a summary of this new evidence and its potential impact must be included); or - The sanctions imposed are substantially disproportionate to the severity of the violation.
+- A procedural error occurred that significantly impacted the outcome of the hearing - New evidence, unavailable during the original hearing or investigation, could substantially impact the original finding or sanction (a summary of this new evidence and its potential impact must be included); or - The sanctions imposed are substantially disproportionate to the severity of the violation.

-All appeals and responses will be forwarded to the Vice President for Student Life/Director of Human Resources/Provost for initial review to determine if the appeal meets one or more of the grounds for appeal and is timely.
-If the Vice President for Student Life/Director of Human Resources/Provost finds that the appeal is not timely or substantively eligible, the original finding and sanction will stand and the decision is final.
-If the Vice President for Student Life/Director of Human Resources/Provost finds that the appeal is appropriate, the documentation from the investigation is forwarded to the Appellate Board (for students) or the Peer Review Panel (for employees) for consideration.
+All appeals and responses will be forwarded to the Appeal Board for initial review to determine if the appeal meets one or more of the following grounds for appeal and is timely.
+If the Appeal Board finds that the appeal is not timely or substantively eligible, the original finding and sanction will stand and the decision is final.
+If the Appeal Board finds that the appeal is appropriate, the documentation from the investigation is forwarded to the Appeal Board for consideration.
 The party requesting appeal must show error as the original finding and sanction are presumed to have been decided reasonably and appropriately.

-The Appellate Board/Peer Review Panel will render a decision on whether the outcome of investigation is reasonable within ten (10) business days of the receipt of the appeal.
+The Appeal Board will render a decision on whether the outcome of investigation is reasonable within ten (10) business days of the receipt of the appeal.
 Provided, however, that the appeal process may be extended for good reason, including but not limited to the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.

-Unless otherwise required by law, RSC will protect all information obtained about students during the course of the disciplinary process from public release, until the Appellate Board/Peer Review Panel makes a final determination.
+Unless otherwise required by law, RSC will protect all information obtained about students during the course of the disciplinary process from public release, until the Appeals Board makes a final determination.